THE SPOTLIGHT SERIES

 BOB THE BAKER

 If the Spotlight Series is a celebration of St. Louis small businesses that exude authentic character and a passion for their craft, no one exemplified that more than Bob and the Carondelet Bakery.
-He had been baking bread in St. Louis for over 47 years, starting when he was only 1years old.
-Bob passed away in 2016, and we're grateful for the time he and and he family gave us.
+He had been baking bread in St. Louis for over 47 years, starting when he was only 13 years-old.
+Bob passed away in 2016, and we're grateful for the time he and his family gave us.